- What are the rules?

 The 2022 Cyber Attack Statistics, Data, and Trends report from IT MSP Parachute indicates cybercrime cost the global economy about $1 trillion last year.

-In addition to banks, government services, and food supply chains, critical infrastructure providers are sure targets during cyberwar.
+In addition to banks, government services, and food supply chains, critical infrastructure providers are sure targets during a cyberwar.

 CEO of Duke Energy Corp., Lynn Good, recently told the Wall Street Journal, “We have been in a state of preparedness that is very heightened, monitoring everything, sharing information in a way that is really important for a moment like this.”